From a Few Determined People…

 An outspoken spiritual leader, named Rev. Fred Shorter from the Church of the People in Seattle’s University District rallied other like-minded citizens together to create an alternative.
 This was at the height of the cooperative movement and several of the early members of PMA were also involved in the formation of Group Health Cooperative.

 Prevailing funeral customs stressed embalming, display of the body and burial in a costly casket.
 The founders of PMA felt these practices ostentatious and emphasizing the material rather than spiritual aspects of death.
-They advocated for the choice of cremation and memorial services without the body present as a far more economical option.
 Their aim was to present a meaningful and beautiful service at a fraction of the cost.

 Memorial Societies such as PMA remained controversial for many years.
 At one point, PEOPLE’S MEMORIAL Association was even accused of being part of the communist movement!
 Even Bleitz was wary of having his name publicly associated with a reformist organization.
 Not until 1957 was there a written contract between his funeral home and the PMA.

 Alternatives, however, began to emerge and have now gained widespread acceptance.
 Now over 90 memorial associations exist in the United States, following in the footsteps of PMA.
-In 1962, PMA and its affiliates were successful in forming a national organization to be a unifying force and a voice on the federal level.
-That organization is now called the Funeral Consumer’s Alliance (FCA).
+In 1962, PMA and its affiliates were successful in forming a national organization-the Funeral Consumers Alliance (FCA) to be a unifying force and a voice on the federal level.
 In the early 1980′s FCA was instrumental getting the Federal Trade Commission (FTC) to adopt a set of standards for funeral home pricing called The Funeral Rule.
 These standards were revolutionary in enabling consumers to get accurate price information from funeral homes.

-Cremation has continued to become increasingly common, used for 30 percent of all deaths in the U.S. The practice is even more prevalent in the West.
-Washington state has the third highest rate of cremation in the country now over 70%.
+Cremation has continued to become increasingly common, used for 48 percent of all deaths in the U.S. The practice is even more prevalent in the West.
+Washington state has one of the highest rates of cremation in the country now over 75%.

-Leary of corporate funeral homes, the members of PEOPLE’S MEMORIAL Association voted at their annual meeting on April 12, 2007 to open a cooperative funeral home in Seattle, which would be owned by the members of PEOPLE’S MEMORIAL Association.
+Leary of corporate funeral homes, the members of PEOPLE’S MEMORIAL Association voted at their annual meeting on April 12, 2007 to open a cooperative funeral home in Seattle.
 In a matter of 7 weeks, the board and staff were able to get the cooperative incorporated and licensed as a funeral home, office space leased, furniture and equipment purchased, staff hired and trained.
-PEOPLE’S MEMORIAL Funeral Cooperative opened its doors on June 11, 2007 on Seattle’s Capitol Hill, sharing a suite with the membership office of People’s Memorial Association.
+The Co-op Funeral Home of PEOPLE’S MEMORIAL opened its doors on June 11, 2007 on Seattle’s Capitol Hill, sharing a suite with the membership office of People’s Memorial Association.
 In addition, PMA contracted with 12 other independent, family-owned funeral homes in Western and Central Washington.
 For the first time, PMA also contracted with a funeral service that specializes in home funerals, A Sacred Moment.

-PEOPLE’S MEMORIAL Association, a 501(c)(4) non-profit continues to thrive as America’s oldest and largest funeral consumer organization, having enrolled over 190,000 members since its inception.
+PEOPLE’S MEMORIAL Association, a 501(c)(4) non-profit continues to thrive as America’s oldest and largest funeral consumer organization, having enrolled over 202,000 members since its inception.
 No longer exclusively a cremation society, the association offers a full range of services.
-It has remained a vocal advocate of funeral reform.

 The PMA played a key role in changing Washington law to place the funeral industry under the state’s Consumer Protection Act and helped pass another law legalizing the scattering of ashes of the deceased.
-In the 2005 legislative session, PMA succeeded at protecting the rights of families to care for their own dead without the services of a funeral director.
-In 2007, PEOPLE’S MEMORIAL successfully advocated for the right of religious and cultural minorities to have up to 24 hours to perform religious or cultural rituals with an unembalmed, unrefrigerated body.
+In the 2005 legislative session, PMA succeeded at protecting the rights of families to care for their own dead and in 2007, PEOPLE’S MEMORIAL successfully advocated for the right of religious and cultural minorities to have up to 24 hours to perform religious or cultural rituals with an unembalmed, unrefrigerated body.
 In the 2011 legislative session, PMA worked side by side with the funeral industry to bring about passage of Designated Agent legislation, once again benefiting consumers.

 The PEOPLE’S MEMORIAL (PMA) Education Fund, a 501(c)(3) non-profit was formed in 2006 to finance the consumer educational efforts of PEOPLE’S MEMORIAL.
 This includes educational brochures on a wide variety of end-of-life topics as well as a bi-annual price survey of funeral home prices, to enable consumers to make informed choices regarding final disposition.
 In addition, the PEOPLE’S MEMORIAL Education Fund sponsors educational seminars for the general public on topics such as home funerals and green burial.